lighttransport/nanostl/README.md

 ### Limited support

 * math : Approximate math functions.
+May not be IEEE-754 compliant and not work well for processor's rounding mode.

 ## Supported architectures